lincolnquick/fitmomentum/docs/research/calculations-and-assumptions.md

 ### Applications in FitMomentum
 FitMomentum can:
-- Use this method to provide a dynamic and precise estimate of TDEE based on user-provided data.
+- Dynamically estimate TDEE based on user-provided weight, body fat, and dietary intake data.
-- Adjust TDEE calculations as users update their weight or dietary intake.
-- Incorporate visualizations to help users understand the relationship between energy intake, weight changes, and TDEE.
+- Incorporate visualizations to help users understand the relationship between caloric intake, weight changes, and energy expenditure.
+- Adjust TDEE calculations as users update their data to ensure ongoing accuracy.

+---

 ### Key Considerations
-- Ensure the data is accurate and consistent for reliable TDEE estimation.
+- Ensure consistent and accurate data entry for weight, body fat, and caloric intake to improve reliability.
-- Longer measurement periods (e.g., 14+ days) improve accuracy by minimizing the impact of daily fluctuations.
+- Longer measurement periods (e.g., 14+ days) smooth daily fluctuations and yield more accurate TDEE estimates.

-**References:**
+---

+### Alternative Formula Based on Weight Change
+Given the rate of weight change, $R$, which represents energy balance in kcal/day:

+\[
+$R = I - E$
+\]

+Where:
+- $R$ = Rate of weight change (kcal/day, negative for a deficit, positive for a surplus)
+- $I$ = Caloric intake (kcal/day)
+- $E$ = Energy expenditure or TDEE (kcal/day)

+We can rearrange this equation to solve for $TDEE$:

+\[
+$TDEE = I - R$
+\]

+This formula provides a simpler alternative for directly estimating $TDEE$ if caloric intake and weight change rate are known.

+---

+### References
+- Hall, K. D. (2008).
+What is the required energy deficit per unit weight loss?.
+International Journal of Obesity (2005), 32(3), 573–576. [https://doi.org/10.1038/sj.ijo.0803720]
 - Hall, K. D., & Heymsfield, S. B. (2009).
 Energy balance and its components: Implications for body weight regulation. *American Journal of Clinical Nutrition, 95*(1), 1127–1133.
 - Rosenbaum, M., & Leibel, R. L. (2010).
 Adaptive thermogenesis in humans. *International Journal of Obesity, 34*(S1), S47–S55. [https://doi.org/10.1038/ijo.2010.184]
+- Thomas, D. M., et al. (2011).
+A simple model predicting individual weight change in humans. *Journal of Biological Dynamics, 5*(6), 579–599. [https://doi.org/10.1080/17513758.2010.508541]